redhat-developer/vscode-yaml/README.md

 #### Multi root schema association:

-You can also use relative paths when working with multi root workspaces.
+You can also use relative paths when working with multi-root workspaces.

-Suppose you have a multi root workspace that is laid out like:
+Suppose you have a multi-root workspace that is laid out like:

 ```shell
 My_first_project: